indigo-astronomy/indigo/indigo_docs/GUIDING_MISCONCEPTIONS.md

 ## Better polar alignment means better guiding

-Often it is quite the opposite.
-Most amateur mounts have a relatively large backlashes and close to perfect polar alignment will require Declination corrections in both directions.
-This means that the backlash will play a role when a correction direction changes and may lead to several overshoots before settling.
-In this case it is better to have a bit of polar error this will introduce a sight drift and will ensure declination corrections in one direction.
+Sometimes it is quite the opposite.
+Most amateur mounts have relatively large backlashes, some even have quite stiff Declination axis.
+Close to perfect polar alignment will require Declination corrections in both directions.
+This means that the backlash will play a role when the direction of the correction changes and may lead to several overshoots before settling.
+In this case it is better to have a bit of polar error.
+This will introduce a sight drift and will ensure declination corrections in only one direction.

 Some will argue that the drift will introduce large errors to be corrected.
-Actually no. If we have 10' polar alignment error we will have accumulated Dec drift of 10' in 6 hours of tracking and the drift rate will be about 0.028"/s which can be easily guided.
+Actually no. If we have 10' polar alignment error we will have accumulated drift of 10' in 6 hours of tracking and the drift rate will be about 0.028"/s which can be easily guided.
 And if the mount has no periodic error, unguided 30 sec exposure will have just about 0.8" drift error.

-## Several arc minutes of polar alignment error will lead considerable field rotation
+## Several arc minutes of polar alignment error will lead to considerable field rotation

 It depends, but generally it is not an issue.
 The bigger the field of view the worse the field rotation.
 Therefore let us assume that we have a relatively large field of view of 3&deg; and a total polar alignment error of 5'.
 The [math](http://celestialwonders.com/articles/polaralignment/PolarAlignmentAccuracy.pdf) says that with 600s subs at the celestial equator the stars at the edge will be elongated by 0.35" and at 60&deg; declination the elongation will be by 0.69".
 So with a good seeing of 1.5" it will be barely noticeable and the optical aberrations of the system at the edge of frame will have more noticeable effect.